Combat depression with wellbeing coaching

 Absolutely!

 Depression has a cunning way of creeping up on us.
-It can begin to overwhelm us gradually.
+It can begin to overwhelm us gradually, showing up initially as minor depression symptoms.
 Our thoughts and perceptions of the world become altered by depression and, simultaneously feed it.
 It’s a double-edged sword.

 The more depression at work develops, the bleaker our outlook of the world becomes.
 As all color and light drain from our lives, our thinking becomes more negative.
 The mind becomes a vortex that leads to a black hole.

-Depression affects our brain functioning, our body and spirit.
-Racing thoughts, a short span of attention, feeling disconnected, physically weighed down, and a loss of faith in everything, including ourselves are common symptoms.
+Depression affects our brain functioning, our body, and our spirit.
+Racing thoughts, a short span of attention, feeling disconnected, physically weighed down, and a loss of faith in everything, including ourselves, are common depression symptoms.

 Conversely, we can become engulfed by severe depression overnight through a life-changing event.
-The death of a loved one, failure in business, job loss, life-threatening illness, etc. can all trigger severe depression.
+The death of a loved one, failure in business, job loss, life-threatening illness, etc. can all trigger a major depression.

-Understandably, many people who experience a life-changing event still need to earn money, so they carry on working.
-A person might wrongfully try to deflect their mental anguish and emotional pain by burying themselves in their work.
-Of course, this just makes their situation worse and will likely lead to burnout.
+Most people who experience a life-changing event still need to earn money, so they carry on working.
+A person might wrongfully try to deflect their feelings of depression and emotional pain by burying themselves in their work.
+Of course, this can cause severe symptoms, and symptoms of depression may lead to burnout.

 I think I might be depressed, but how do I know for sure?